 Faculty appointed to these ranks are expected to participate in departmental activities that are pertinent to the tasks assigned them.
 In return, departments are expected to provide the necessary resources for teaching and service responsibilities.

-Although the input of non-tenure-track faculty may be solicited on any aspect of departmental business, they typically will not cast a vote in decisions regarding the hiring, reappointment, promotion, and tenure of tenure-track faculty.
-However, tenured and tenure-track faculty may establish departmental procedures that allow non-tenure-track faculty to vote on hiring and promotion decisions concerning non-tenure-track faculty of their rank.
+By way of a parallel with the University Faculty Council Policy on Clinical and Lecturer Appointments, the role of non-tenure-track faculty in governance within the unit shall be determined by vote of the tenured and tenure-probationary faculty of the unit, provided that where non-tenure-track appointees have voting privileges , their voting participation must be structured in a way that reserves at least 60% of voting weight to tenure track faculty.
+The academic integrity of the school and its programs ultimately is the responsibility of tenured and tenure-probationary faculty.
+Tenured and tenure-track faculty may establish departmental procedures that allow non-tenure-track faculty to vote on hiring and promotion decisions concerning non-tenure-track faculty of their rank.
 It is important that the research and teaching missions of the department or unit remain within the purview of faculty on tenured or tenure-track lines.
 Non-tenure-track faculty may play an important role in determining how best to implement the teaching and service missions of the department, but major decisions concerning curriculum and the overall direction of the department should be the responsibility of tenured and tenure-track faculty.

 Teaching loads for non-tenure-track faculty will be decided by the department in consultation with the Dean.
 Teaching loads for non-tenure track faculty should be consistent with prevailing national standards at peer research institutions.
 In some cases, non-tenure-track faculty may be expected to perform service activities or other duties, such as administrative tasks, which must be taken into consideration in setting teaching loads.
 Although non-tenure-track faculty are not expected to perform research or creative activities, they should keep up with research in their area of expertise and apply it in their teaching.
 Additionally, students will be best served if these faculty have the opportunity for intellectual development and growth in their field.